Tim Walz: Gaza war

 Walz condemned Hamas's October 7 attacks in Israel.
 He ordered flags to be lowered to half staff in the following days.
+He has expressed support for a "working cease-fire" in Gaza.
 After the 2024 Minnesota Democratic presidential primary, in which 19% of voters cast "uncommitted" ballots, Walz took a sympathetic view toward those doing so to protest President Biden's handling of the war in Gaza, calling them "civically engaged".

 Of the protests against U.S. funding of the war in Gaza, Walz said:

 This issue is a humanitarian crisis.
 They have every right to be heard...
 These folks are asking for a change in course, they're asking for more pressure to be put on...
 You can hold competing things: that Israel has the right to defend itself, and the atrocities of October 7 are unacceptable, but Palestinian civilians being caught in this... has got to end.

-He supports a ceasefire in Gaza.
+Walz has been the subject of criticism in several such protests due to his acting role as chair of the Minnesota State Board of Investment.
+In February 2024, 14 people protesting Minnesota's investments in Israel were cited for trespassing at his residence during a sit-in organized by the Minnesota Anti-War Committee.

+In July 2024, Walz was criticized by the Minnesota chapters of the Council on American–Islamic Relations and American Muslims for Palestine after he abruptly canceled a meeting with Palestinian Minnesotans who had lost relatives in Gaza.
+A member of American Muslims for Palestine who was scheduled to meet with Walz said:

+He has never, not once, decided to sit down to meet with a Gazan family.
+He's refused all attempts to sit down and talk to any of us, and he has refused to meet with a single mosque here in Minnesota about what's happening in Gaza.

+Minnesota labor unions have similarly urged the State Board of Investment to divest state pension funds from Israel.
+In October 2024, the Minnesota Association of Professional Employees passed a divestment resolution.
+In April 2025, the union released an additional "Pension Divestment Statement" implicating the State Board of Investment and emphasizing that:

+This genocide has been supported not just through our tax dollars and US military aid, but also through investments from our state pension system, which has invested in direct loans—bonds—to the Israeli government and in arms suppliers for the Israeli military.